rsdoiel/antenna/snapshots.md

 date: 2025-08-08, from: Liliputing

 <p>CWWK has updated its line of &#8220;soft router&#8221; &#8220;or firewall appliance&#8221; mini PCs with new models powered by Intel Raptor Lake processors that come with a lot of high-speed networking ports.
-There&#8217;s a model with an Intel U300E processor and eight 2.5 Gb Ethernet ports, as well another model that has six LAN ports: four 2.5 GbE [&#8230;]</p>
+There&#8217;s a model with an Intel U300E processor and eight 2.5 Gb Ethernet ports, as well another model that has six LAN ports: four [&#8230;]</p>
 <p>The post <a href="https://liliputing.com/this-intel-raptor-lake-network-appliance-supports-up-to-8-x-2-5-gb-lan-ports-or-2-x-10-gb-and-4-x-2-5-gb/">This Intel Raptor Lake network appliance supports up to 8 x 2.5 Gb LAN ports (or 2 x 10 Gb and 4 x 2.5 Gb)</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>